 I have included below –

 All vanilla beans are not created equal.
 There are different origins and types of beans.
 The three main types are Madagascar, Tahitian, and Mexican vanilla beans, but vanilla beans are also grown in other parts of the world.
 I personally like the flavor of Madagascar Bourbon vanilla beans.
 I have never used Mexican Vanilla Beans.
 There are also different grades.
 I use Grade B since I am making vanilla extract.
 For cooking I buy Grade A — those beans are usually longer and plumper.
+You can buy them on Etsy or Amazon.

-[All supplies are linked in the text below and in the thumbnails at the end of this post.
+(All supplies are linked in the text below and in the thumbnails at the end of this post.
 Compensated affiliate links may be used at no cost to you.]

 You need 5-6 vanilla beans per 8 oz. of alcohol.
 I made 12- 4 oz. bottles.
 So, I only needed 36 beans and 48 oz. of alcohol.
 The math: 8 oz. vodka = 5/6 beans.